Process Operability Algorithms#

 Inverse mapping: From a DOS, evaluate the corresponding DIS.
 For a general nonlinear process model, frequently represented in mathematical terms as a nonlinear system of equations as vector-valued functions, this may be a non-trivial task.

 Algorithms have been developed in the literature to address these challenges.
 For quantification of the operability sets and thus, the OI itself, the multimodel approach has been developed.
 For inverse mapping, the nonlinear programming-based (NLP-based) and the implicit mapping approaches have been successfully employed to evaluate the inverse map of a given process model.
+Beyond finding feasible designs, the NLP-based approach also searches for the best one through process intensification (the problems P1, P2 and P3), and the multimodel representation supports a mixed-integer linear programming (MILP) framework that finds optimal modular designs quickly.
 This section will go briefly over these methods but the reader is encouraged to go over the Bibliography for a more thorough explanation of them.

 Multimodel Approach#